Timendus/chip-8-bad-apple/README.md

 To make sure that we always use the smallest version of the frame, the encoder checks the lengths of the original (uncompressed) bitmap, the run length encoded version of the original and the run length encoded version of the diff, and outputs the smallest of the three.
+I used kept using this concept, of having different algorithms "compete" with each other and selecting the winner for each frame, during the entire development process.

 As expected, using diffs combined with the unique nature of the video made this data compress much better than the 3D VIP'r Maze image data.
 The first part of